 Business Name Protection

 When you incorporate your business in a province or state, its name is reserved for your use in that state.
 If you incorporate your business federally, you can use your business name throughout the country.
 In the case of sole proprietorships and partnerships, there is nothing like business name protection.
 Hence, if your business is not incorporated, anyone can own the business in the same name.

 Becoming incorporated gives you the tax deferral potential if you earn a higher income.
 Business tax rates are much lower than personal tax rates, so if your individual marginal tax rate is high and you don’t need the funds for personal use, you can elect to leave money in the business and take it out at a later date when your personal tax rate is lower.

-While there are many benefits and money-saving reasons to incorporate, it may not be the best form for all the businesses.
-So, it is advisable to consult a professional attorney as he can help you in assessing the tax and other implications of incorporating your business.
+While there are many benefits and money-saving reasons to incorporate, it may not be the best form for all businesses.
+So, it is advisable to consult a professional attorney to help you in assessing the tax and other implications of incorporating your business.